thomasahle/json-gpt/README.md

 # JSON GPT

-Generate correct JSON fast and cheap using OpenAI's streaming API.
+A fast and cheap JSON generation library for GPT models.

-A library designed to leverage the power of GPT models for generating correct JSON structures efficiently.
-This tool harnesses the OpenAI's streaming API and directly feeds the output to a robust CFG parser built with Lark, ensuring high performance and accuracy.

-## Features

-- json-gpt is built using Lark, so you can modify the grammar to any CFG, such as Python code.
-- json-gpt uses streaming, so you don't have to completely restart your generation upon an error, like some retry-based libraries.
-- json-gpt uses an adaptive rollback, which prevents some weird errors in other constrained generation frameworks based on token maksing.
+Json-gpt uses OpenAI's streaming API and passes tokens directly into a [Lark parser](https://github.com/lark-parser/lark) which catches errors as soon as they appear, so they can be corrected.
+Lark grammars are also available for other output formats, such as python code.

 ## Demo